wolfno/wolfno/README.md

 Using well-documented, scalable quantitative models from financial analysis and combining them with </br>
 the power of **Deep Learning**, this notebook demonstrates how stock prices can be inferred from other </br>
 financial data.
-Use option prices to find the real fair price for a stock - and trade accordingly.
+Use option prices to **find a fair stock price** - and trade accordingly.

 <br>